 The City may require officers to wear certain protective equipment.
 The City shall furnish any required safety clothing, at no cost to the officer.
 This may include, but is not limited to, bullet resistant vests, reflective vests, safety shoes, helmets, gloves, etc. The City shall provide necessary training for the use of safety equipment.
-The replace safety department shall the equipment in accordance with the manufacture's guidelines.
+The department shall replace the safety equipment in accordance with the manufacture's guidelines.
 No expired bullet resistant vest shall be issued to an officer without the officer's knowledge and consent.